 - Learn financial planning for the arrival of a baby

-- Should the mother return to work post baby?
+- Should the mother return to work post-baby?
 Read about a family budget with one breadwinner

 - Learn about Junior ISAs

 By the time you decide to start a family, you’ve probably already worked out a budget that works well for you as a couple.
 You may have chosen to have all your accounts in your joint names, or perhaps you opted to keep your finances completely separate.
-You may even have compromised and put household accounts in a joint account (for the payment of bills and common expenditure) but paid for your personal spending from your own current account.
+You may even have put household accounts in a joint account (for the payment of bills and common expenditure) but paid for your personal spending from your own current account.
 There’s no correct way to handle money in a relationship.
 So long as it works well for you and neither of you feels resentful.

 However, once you decide to have a child together, everything changes.
 At Cashfloat, we want to help you manage your finances.
-Once you begin having children, your family budget looks very different.

 In order to avoid needing payday loans UK, we’ve put out this mini-guide to help you.
 We wanted to emphasise that your budget isn’t set in stone but needs to adapt to take account of your own changing personal circumstances.
 And there can’t be a more radical change in your lives than having a baby!

-Financial Planning for the Baby’s Arrival
+Financial planning for the baby’s arrival

 If you find yourself in this situation, don’t panic.
-You should start putting money by for the birth as soon as you decide to start a family or at least as soon as you find out you’re pregnant.
-Your goal should be to save at least a third of your salaries per month for your piggy bank.
+You should start putting money by for the birth as soon as you decide to start a family or at least as soon as you learn you’re pregnant.
+Your goal should be to save at least a third of your salaries or income per month for your piggy bank.
 This should see you through the first year of the baby’s life.
 This means that your family budget must be completely overhauled.
 How can this be done?

 Your priority debts give you much less leeway to reduce expenditure although some savings can be made.
 If you haven’t done so recently, visit some price comparison sites.
 See how much you can save by changing the tariff and supplier of both your energy providers and your phone/internet company.
 Do the same for any insurance policies which are up for renewal.
 Every little helps.